sachie/react-quickstart/README.md

 - **`yarn start`** - Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.

 - **`yarn test`** - Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+- **`yarn test:no-watch`** - Runs tests without watch mode.
+Is used for the pre-push git hook, and can be used with continuous integration.

+- **`yarn test:coverage`** - Runs tests without watch mode and outputs coverage reports to `/coverage`.

 - **`yarn build`** - Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.